callieko/callieko.github.io/_posts/2016-10-2-Sixth-Week.md

 OOP exam next week!
 Study study study!
 I wish we had a practice exam so we knew vaguely what the test would look like.
 We get one page of notes, which is a godsend because there are so many minute details that I absolutely would not be able to rememeber.
 We aren't allowed to have code on it though, I fine with that, it makes sense, considering the test is coding.

 **Tip-of-the-Week**
+The CS department and clubs hold events all the time that are usually meant to be networking events but almost always feature talks by indutry professionals about very practical skills.
+You can learn a lot from them!
+You can find these events on the CS events emails that are sent every week.